Share to Social Media

 If you are a strata owner or occupier, you are the individual owner of your unit.
 Also, you play a role as the co-owner to all common property shared inside the development.

-You are subjected to pay a monthly management fees to Joint Management Body (JMB).
+You are subjected to pay a monthly maintenance fees to Joint Management Body (JMB).
 The maintenance and management charges for taking care of your common property under the Strata Management Act 2013 came into effect on June 1, 2015.

 How well do you know the Strata Management Act?
 Do you understand your rights and the possible problem under this Act?

-What are management fees?
+What are maintenance fees?

-Management fees is an amount of money that strata owner pays to Joint Management Body (JMB) of the condo, apartment, gated-and-guarded community or any stratified property to properly manage and maintain the common property in the development.
+maintenance fees is an amount of money that strata owner pays to Joint Management Body (JMB) of the condo, apartment, gated-and-guarded community or any stratified property to properly manage and maintain the common property in the development.

 What is common property?